-There is a constant battle to stay up-to-date in the world of web technology, and a CMS is the foundation stone that helps you win that battle.
-In an effort to save money and increase efficiency, many have turned to open-source CMS like Drupal to build websites both efficiently and cost-effectively.
-However, platforms like Drupal or WordPress are not the silver bullet that's going to give you unlimited profit with no investment.
+There is a constant battle to stay up-to-date in web technology, and a CMS is the foundation stone that helps you win that battle.
+Many have turned to open-source CMS like Drupal to save money and increase efficiency.
+Open-source CMS like Drupal to build websites efficiently and cost-effectively.
+However, platforms like Drupal or WordPress are not the silver bullet that will give you unlimited profit with no investment.

 Drupal is a popular content management system for building websites.
-It's open source and free which is, in itself, a great benefit.
-Yet,there are also disadvantages to using Drupal.
-It can be challenging to use and it is not as user-friendly as other open source platforms like WordPress or Joomla.
+It's open-source and free, which is, in itself, a great benefit.
+Yet, there are also disadvantages to using Drupal.
+It can be challenging to use and is not as user-friendly as other open-source platforms like WordPress or Joomla.
 Plus, there's the issue of security… or lack thereof.

-Choosing the right CMS for you is a decision that can't be taken lightly, and an open source platform like Drupal CMS comes with its own set of pros and cons.
-This article discusses Drupal’s pros and cons as well as why Agility CMS is a solid alternative to Drupal.
+Choosing the suitable CMS for you is a decision that can't be taken lightly, and an open-source platform like Drupal CMS has its own pros and cons.
+This article discusses Drupal's pros and cons and why Agility CMS is a solid alternative to Drupal.

 Pros of Drupal

 Drupal is an open-source CMS that boasts a significant community.
 This includes developers and enthusiasts who can help you with minor implementation problems or dispel doubts about building a Drupal website.
 The Drupal community revolves around a free exchange of ideas.
 It offers documentation and discussion boards for developers willing to swim the often murky waters of your Drupal implementation.

 Accessibility is a crucial component of today's digital experiences.
 One of the most incredible things about Drupal is its commitment to accessibility.
 Proper accessibility makes it possible for every user, regardless of their device and capabilities, to have a solid experience.
 Drupal ensures its features conform to the World Wide Web Consortium guidelines and accessibility features.